MalTheLegend104/WallOS/documentation/General/code-style.md

 }
 ```

-### If/Else & Switch Case
+### If/Else

-#### Both

-- Starting brace on the same line as the definition
+- Starting brace on the same line as the definition.
-- A space should follow the closing parenthesis
+- A space should follow the closing parenthesis.

-#### If/Else Specific

 - `else` and `else if` should be on the same line as the closing brace for the previous statement.
-  - There should be a space between the closing brace and next statement
+  - There should be a space between the closing brace and next statement.

 ```C
 if (expression) {